Steps relating to an application under Part VA of the Land Titles (Strata) Act

 The registry staff assists with the filing and scheduling of the proceedings.
 They are not able to give parties legal advice or decide what to include in their papers to the Strata Titles Boards.

 Where one or more objections have been filed in relation to that application, the application proceeds to a mediation.
 The Strata Titles Board will mediate matters that are in dispute between the Objectors and the Applicants for a maximum 60-days period.
 Please refer to details under mediation.

 STEP 3: NOTICE OF CONSTITUTION OF THE BOARD

 A three (3) or five (5)-member Board will be convened by the Strata Titles Boards to mediate and/or hear the case.

 All parties will receive a Notice of Constitution of a Strata Titles Board constituted to hear the application.
 All parties will have up to seven (7) days from this notice to object, in writing, to any Board member on reasonable grounds, such as conflicts of interest.
 Objection to any Board member will be submitted for the President’s consideration.

-Applicants and Objectors, if any will be issued a Notice of Mediation informing parties of the mediation date to attend before the Board.
+Applicants and Objectors, if any will subsequently be issued a Notice of Mediation informing of the mediation date to attend before the Board.
 Parties must attend the mediation.